 A key component of the Physics program at Millikin is that each student will design their own major, in consultation with their advisor and any other relevant faculty.
-This will allow for greater flexibility in the curriculum, which experience shows is highly desirable to many students.
+This allows for greater flexibility in the curriculum, which experience shows is highly desirable to many students.
 Because of the flexibility in the program, advising is especially important.
 Since each student's interests and goals influence what classes they take and what path they take through Millikin, a process of regular reflection on what he or she has done and want to do is necessary to make the courses fit specific needs.
-The department has designed documents to help students through this process, which, since the department is small, will be reviewed regularly in meetings with the student and their advisor to make sure that each student is on the right track.
-The primary goals for each student are to be able to graduate in a timely manner with courses which reflect that student's interests and needs and to be able to pursue whatever course they are interested in post-graduation, such as graduate school, industry, or other professional school.
+The department has designed documents to help students through this process, which, since the department is small, will be reviewed regularly in meetings with the student and their advisor to make sure each student is on the right track.
+The primary goals are to enable each student to graduate in a timely manner with courses that reflect that student's interests and needs and enable him or her to pursue whatever post-graduate course they choose, whether it be graduate school, industry, or other professional school.